zschaeffer/dsp/07-statistics.md

 ## <a name="section-a"></a>1.
 Introduction

+[<img src="img/think_stats.jpg" title="Think Stats"/>](http://greenteapress.com/thinkstats2/)

-Read Allen Downey's [Think Stats (second edition)](http://greenteapress.com/thinkstats2/) for getting up to speed with core ideas in statistics and how to approach them programmatically.
+Use Allen Downey's [Think Stats (second edition)](http://greenteapress.com/thinkstats2/) for getting up to speed with core ideas in statistics and how to approach them programmatically.
 This books is available online, or you can buy a paper copy if you would like.

-[<img src="img/think_stats.jpg" title="Think Stats"/>](http://greenteapress.com/thinkstats2/)

-The ThinkStats book is approximately 200 pages in length.
-It is recommended you read the entire book, particularly if you are less familiar with introductory statistical concepts.
+Use this book as a reference when answering the 6 required statistics questions below.
+The ThinkStats book is approximately 200 pages in length.  **It is recommended that you read the entire book, particularly if you are less familiar with introductory statistical concepts.**

 Complete the following exercises along with the questions in this file.
-They come from Think Stats, and some can be solved using code provided with the book.
+Some can be solved using code provided with the book.
 The preface of Think Stats [explains](http://greenteapress.com/thinkstats2/html/thinkstats2001.html#toc2) how to use the code.

 Communicate the problem, how you solved it, and the solution, within each of the following [markdown](https://guides.github.com/features/mastering-markdown/) files.
 (You can include code blocks and images within markdown.)